marado/yarn.social/index.md

 ## Sources

-The project is managed by a self-hsoted [Gita](https://gitea.io) instance by over at https://git.mills.io/yarnsocial
+The project is managed by a self-hosted [Gitea](https://gitea.io) instance by over at https://git.mills.io/yarnsocial

 - [yarn](https://git.mills.io/yarnsocial/yarn)